-Figure 9.
-Monthly average nitrate concentration in pan lysimeters.
-(Nov.
-2003-Oct.
-2006).
+Figure 12.
+Monthly average nitrate concentration in pan lysimeters from November 2003 to October 2007.

-At the same time, nitrate in the soil water, as sampled by the suction lysimeters, increased (Figure 10).
-The highest value was observed in the control (36 mg/L) for the October 2007 sampling.
-The highest two application rates (58,900 kg N/ha and 39,300 kg N/ha) had the lowest nitrate concentration and the lowest application rate (19,250 kg N/ha) had the highest nitrate concentrations, hovering between 5 and 15 mg/L. Between July 2005 and October 2007, all nitrate levels seemed consistent at between 1.0 and 10.0 mg N/L except for the highest application rate, which seems to be starting an increase toward 10 mg N/L from June 2006 to October 2006.
+At the same time, nitrate in the soil water, as sampled by the suction lysimeters, increased (Figure 13).
+The highest value was observed in the control (13.9 mg/L) for the November 2005 sampling.
+The highest two application rates (13,200 kg N/ha and 8,800 kg N/ha or 12,000 lbs.
+N/ac. and 8,000 lbs.
+N/ac.) had the lowest nitrate concentration and the lower two application rates had the highest nitrate concentrations, hovering around 10 mg/L. Between July 2005 and October 2007, all nitrate levels seemed consistent at between 1.0 and 10.0 mg N/L except for the highest application rate, which seems to be starting an increase toward 10 mg N/L from June 2006 to October 2006.
 The explanation for the lowest application rate increasing first may be that as application rate increases, depth increases.
 Hence temperature, oxygen, and microbial activity are all delayed in the heavier rates and, as a result, the formation of nitrate may be delayed in the deeper trenches.